gravitational/teleport/docs/3.0/admin-guide.md

 Teleport is always a critical component of the infrastructure it runs on.
 This is why upgrading to a new version must be performed with caution.

 Teleport is a much more capable system than a bare bones SSH server.
-It offers significant benefits on a cluster level and they add some complexity to to cluster upgrades.
+While it offers significant benefits on a cluster level, it also adds some complexity to cluster upgrades.
 To ensure robust operation Teleport administrators must follow the upgrade rules listed below.

 ### Production Releases